rc-kid/rckid-v1/lego-remote/README.md

 ## Connectors

-The connectors are built from headers, in a way that supports only one insertion.
+The connectors are built from headers, in a way that supports all possible orientations by doubling the pins.

 ### Motors

-Motors use 8pin connector which is created by 3,3,2 pins in a row.
-The connector allows the motor to select its preferred voltage.
+Motors use 3x4 12pin connector that allows the motor to select its own voltage as well as draw voltage for electronics.

+    5V   +   -   9V
+    SEL GND GND SEL
-5V      VA
+    9V   -   +   5V
-9V VSEL VB

-### Others
+### I/O

 This includes Speaker, RGB lights, buttons...
 Arranged in 2-1 in a row.

+    5V    X
+    GND GND
-5V
+    X    5V

+### Expander

+The expander connector is a 7pin 3x2x3 connector with the following layout:

+    SDA     SCL
-GND X
+    5V  GND  5V
+    SCL     SDA

 > TODO should there be I2C connector?